 July 21, 2022

-Jones seeks to disqualify Willis and her office from investigating him, arguing in court that a fundraiser she held for his Democratic opponent for lieutenant governor, Charlie Bailey, created a conflict of interest.
-McBurney sides with Jones, barring Willis and her office from questioning or investigating the legislator.
-His move allows the Prosecuting Attorney’s Council of Georgia, a-state agency that assists Georgia’s district attorneys, to appoint another set of prosecutors to determine whether to subpoena Jones or charge him with any crimes.
+Jones seeks to disqualify Willis and her office from investigating him, arguing in court that a fundraiser she held for his Democratic opponent for lieutenant governor created a conflict of interest.
+McBurney sides with Jones.
+The Prosecuting Attorney’s Council of Georgia is tasked with deciding whether to appoint a special prosecutor to determine whether to subpoena Jones or charge him with any crimes.

 Aug.
 17, 2022

-Giuliani testifies before the special grand jury for roughly six hours, drawing dozens of reporters and television crews to downtown Atlanta.
-The blockbuster testimony comes two days after one of Giuliani’s attorneys confirmed that the former New York city mayor was a target of the investigation.
+Giuliani testifies before the special grand jury for roughly six hours, drawing dozens of reporters and television crews to downtown Atlanta after he unsuccessfully challenged his summons.
+The blockbuster testimony came two days after one of Giuliani’s attorneys confirmed that the former New York city mayor was a target of the investigation.

 Aug.
 17, 2022

-Attorneys for Gov. Brian Kemp file a motion seeking to kill a subpoena for his testimony before the special grand jury.
-The summons was issued after plans for a voluntary interview with Fulton prosecutors were scuttled after an apparent communication breakdown with the DA’s office.
+Attorneys for Brian Kemp file a motion seeking to kill a subpoena for his testimony.
+Earlier plans for the governor to take part in a voluntary interview with Fulton prosecutors were scuttled following an apparent communication breakdown with the DA’s office.
 About two weeks later, McBurney rules that Kemp must testify, but delays his testimony until after the November elections.
 Kemp ultimately testifies in mid-November.

 Nov.
 1, 2022

 The Supreme Court effectively forces Graham to testify before the special grand jury.
-Graham, who fights his summons longer than any other witness, appears before the panel just before Thanksgiving, answering questions for more than two hours.
+The U.S. senator from South Carolina, who fights his summons longer than any other witness, appears before the panel just before Thanksgiving, answering questions for more than two hours.

 Nov.
 16, 2022